ouvtk/ctepa.au/_posts/2024-09-10-skoda-canton-audio.md

 The audio itself uses the RTP / RTCP protocol and streams sound as is, without any encryption (luckily).

 __Head unit__ multicasts RTP and RTCP to two destinations:
-1. Screen taps (with assumption that parktronic beeps and navigation go here as well).
-This RTP payload is 3 times longer than the ones for music, so it is either 24bit 96kHz stereo, or 6 channels for 16 bit 48kHz (my bet is for the latter):
+1. Screen taps (with navigation going here as well).
+This RTP payload is 3 times longer than the ones for music, looks like it is 6 channels of 16 bit 48kHz:
    - IPv6: __ff14::2:1__
    - VLAN priority __6__
    - Name `ANN\n` (announcements?)